albpl/docs/variables/README.md

 # Variables

 ### What is a variable?
 A variable is a storage location in the memory of our computer.
-It has an identificator (in programming, usually a name), and a value in that location (either known or unknown).
+It has an identifier (in programming, usually a name), and a value in that location (either known or unknown).

 Variables go through several phases, which are: